 Vaudeville of the early 20th Century provided generations of new American citizens a platform to bring unique aspects of their culture to mainstream audiences.
 It was America’s voix-de-ville or ‘voice of the city,’ a way of saying ‘this is who we are’ in a time of shifting cultural landscapes.
 Today, Americans are again defining themselves in the face of changing demographics and ideals.
 With *The Circuit,* The Hinterlands turn their ear to the voices of American subculture past and present – B-boys, riot grrrls, voguers, transcendentalists, ravers, yippies, juggalos, and conspiracy theorists – for clues into who we really are and what we paint ourselves to be in 2012.

+The Circuit was performed in Detroit at Play House and Trinosophes before touring to Alverno Presents (Milwaukee) and Legion Arts (Cedar Rapids).
 A first showing of *The Circuit* called *Voice of the City* and focused on Detroit’s voix-de-ville premiered at Museum of Contemporary Art Detroit (MOCAD) in July 2012 and micro-toured to Detroit’s Bangtown neighborhood in August 2012.
-The piece was reconfigured in fall 2012 as a part of the Shanghai Biennial’s city pavillions; look for *The Circuit* to premiere in full in late summer 2013.
+The piece was reconfigured in fall 2012 as a part of the Shanghai Biennial’s city pavilions.

-Performed and created by Torri Ashford, Barney Baggett, Liza Bielby, Jon Brumit, Richard Newman, and Haleem Rasul.
-Directed by Richard Newman.
+Performed and created by Torri Ashford, Barney Baggett, Liza Bielby, Jon Brumit, Richard Newman and Haleem Rasul.
+With technician Dave Sanders.
+Scenic design by Zeb Smith; lighting design by Aaron Weissman, and sight-gag design by Shoshanna Utchenik.
+Directed by Richard Newman with Liza Bielby.
 Funded in part by the John S. and James L. Knight Foundation and National Performance Network Creation Fund.
 Co-commission by Alverno Presents and MOCAD, with additional developmental support from Power House Productions.